 Mark Garbin.
 Mark Garbin has over 30 years of experience in corporate balance sheet and income statement risk management for large asset managers.
 Mr. Garbin has extensive derivatives experience and has provided consulting services to alternative asset managers.
-Mr. Garbin is a CFA Charterholder and holds advanced degrees in international business, negotiation and derivatives.
+Mr. Garbin is a CFA Charterholder and holds the Professional Risk Manager (PRM) designation.
+He also has advanced degrees in international business, negotiation and derivatives.

 Sanjeev Handa.
 Sanjeev Handa has over 30 years of experience in the financial industry sector, including global experience in the financial, real estate and securitization markets.
+In addition to his responsibilities on the boards of

-Mr. Handa serves as a member of the Investment Committee of the board of The Cooper Union for Advancement of Science and Art (since 2016) and the Mutual Fund Directors Forum (since 2022).
-Mr. Handa formerly served as a board member of Greenpath Financial Wellness (2017-2022) and a former board member of Fitch Ratings, Inc. and certain of its affiliates thereof (2015-2020).
+CTAC and CCIF, Mr. Handa serves, as an independent trustee, on the board of Total Fund Solution (since 2023) and chairs the audit committee.
+He also serves, as an independent director, on the boards of certain affiliates of Oak Hill Advisors.
+He serves on the board of the Mutual Fund Directors Forum (since 2022).
+Mr. Handa previously served as a member of the Investment Committee of the board of The Cooper Union for Advancement of Science and Art (from 2016-2024), as a board member of Greenpath Financial Wellness (2017-2022) and a board member of Fitch Ratings, Inc. and certain of its affiliates thereof (2015-2020).
 Mr. Handa has extensive experience with respect to investments as well as to compliance and corporate governance matters as a result of, among other things, his service as an established board member.

 Joan McCabe.
 Joan McCabe has over 30 years of financial and corporate experience, including investing in private equity along with debt financings for those private equity investments.
 Ms. McCabe is a graduate of Yale College and Harvard Business School.
-She began her career on Wall Street, where she was a Managing Director on Wall Street at Kidder Peabody, Drexel Burnham Lambert and Paine Webber.
+She began her career on Wall Street, where she was a Managing Director at Kidder Peabody, Drexel Burnham Lambert and Paine Webber.
 She was involved in private equity for over twenty years as a Managing Partner at Brynwood Partners.
 She is a founding member of the Conference of Boards for the national Goodwill organization and is NACD Director Certified.
 She is involved in philanthropy through her Board Chair position at the Palm Beach Goodwill and served on the Goodwill International Board from 2015-2021.
 Ms. McCabe has served as a board member to a variety of companies and her diverse experience and financial background, among other things, qualifies her to serve as a Trustee.